subuch/DotNetCoreWithSelenium/README.md

 Prerequisite:
 1. dotnet SDK 2.0
 2. VS 2017
-3. Change the path of the Chrome Driver in your local machine before running it
+3. Change the path of the Chrome Driver in UnitTest1.cs before running it